Classical Greek 2: module 2

 What is the course about?

-The course aims to enable students to read Greek prose by furthering the knowledge of grammatical structures You will building on the skills gained previously from attending Classical Greek 1 or an equivalent Beginners’ course.
+The course aims to enable students to read straightforward Greek prose by gaining a knowledge of basic

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.